Zonergy: Proposed production in Congo

-The company had long term business plans in 2008 to cultivate palm oil over 2 million hectares in the DRC.
-The proposed project received high level attention with the then president, flying in 2007 soon after the founding of the company to guide the potential investment.
+The company had long term business plans in 2008 to cultivate palm oil on over 2 million hectares in the DRC.
+The proposed project received high level attention from the then president, flying in 2007 soon after the founding of the company to guide the potential investment.
 He appeared in May 2007 with then Congolese agriculture minister Nzanga Mobutu for a press conference in which future plans for a palm oil processing plant and millions of hectares of cultivation was announced.
 A feasibility project was done at the local site with crops grown on a 10 hectare plot to explore the possibility of large scale cultivation.
 However the plan for large scale operations was scrapped after the company concluded that logistics in Congo would be hopeless.
 River transportation experts sent by the company found the Congo River to be a nightmare to navigate with sandbars frequently impeding transport craft and concluded that it would be too difficult to move construction equipment and machinery to the site to construct a refinery.